Boost with Facebook Online:

-Social media: There's a healthy HVAC contractor community on social media, particularly on LinkedIn, Facebook, Twitter and Instagram.
+There's a healthy HVAC contractor community on social media, particularly on LinkedIn, Facebook, Twitter and Instagram.
 If you haven't already established these platforms for your business, now could be the chance to do so.
-A healthy social media presence may encourage greater customer loyalty, greater credibility and more business for your company, so investing some time into getting it right will be invaluable.
-Look at sharing some of your recent commissions and networking with other contractors - building a presence will be incredibly advantageous when commissions start to come back in.
+A healthy social media presence can encourage greater customer loyalty, greater credibility and more business for your company, so investing some time into getting it right will be invaluable.
+Look at sharing some of your recent commissions and networking with other contractors.

 If you do already have a social media presence for your HVAC business, now could be the time to analyse what is and isn't working.
-Ensure you've responded to any comments or direct messages, take stock of what posts of yours have done well and devise a simple plan to incorporate more of these posts in future and finally, take a look at competitors to see whether they're using social media in ways which will benefit you when business as usual resumes.
+Ensure you've responded to any comments or direct messages, take stock of what posts have done well and devise a simple plan to incorporate more of these posts in future.
+Finally, take a look at your competitors to see whether they're using social media in ways which will benefit you when business as usual resumes.

 Remaining honest, transparent and available to your end-users is important during this time.

 Be vocal in outlining the precautions you are taking as a business to minimise the spread of COVID-19, including any new or reinforced hygiene measures as well as social distancing measures.
-Of course, the situation is changing rapidly day-to-day, so it's worth putting out regular updates too.
+With the situation continuing to unfold, it's worth putting out regular updates.
 Social media or emails are going to be most effective in communicating regular updates to your end-users, so be sure to use them to your advantage.